-Ecotoxicity: No information available for product in purchased form.
-Individual component information is listed below if available.

-Mycostat-P50: LC{50} (rainbow trout) = 1.1 ppm

-Mycostat-K20: LC50 (bluegill sunfish, 96 hr flow-through) = 230 ug/l biodegradable.

-Biopersistance and Degradability: The wood portion of this product would be expected to be

-Bioaccumulation: NAV Soil Mobility: NAV

-Other Adverse Effects: NAP
+Ecotoxicity: NAV for finished product.
+Propiconazole: Brown trout- 96h LC50= 1.2 mg/l.
+Biopersistance and Degradability: The wood in this product would be expected to be biodegradable.
+Bioaccumulation: NAV Soil Mobility: NAV Other Adverse Effects: NAP

 13. Disposal Considerations